-Worried about how vulnerable WordPress plugins are endangering your website?
+Concerned about how vulnerable WordPress plugins are putting your website at risk?

-We wish we could tell you not to worry but the truth is using vulnerable plugins are the biggest reason why WordPress websites are hacked.
-In fact, vulnerable plugins cause 55.9% of the attacks made on WordPress sites.
+Do you know?
+Vulnerable plugins are the biggest reason why WordPress sites are hacked.
+In fact, 55.9% of the attacks on WordPress are due to vulnerable plugins.

 So do you stop using plugins altogether?
 In website development, it’s hard to build and run a WordPress site without plugins as they add functionality and more features to your site.

 Fortunately, there is a way to use plugins and keep your site safe.
 When developers of plugins discover a vulnerability in their software, they fix it and release an updated version immediately.
 Once you update the plugin on your site, it is safe to use on your site.
 However, millions of WordPress users delay updates which leaves their sites vulnerable to hackers.

 If your site gets hacked, hackers can use it to run all sorts of malicious activities such as stealing sensitive data, running unwanted ads, and defacing your website.
 A hack can have devastating consequences on your business and result in adwords account suspension, loss of visitors, customers, and revenue.